Many developers spend a fair amount of the day waiting:

 Been discussing this with the guard team, we would like this done.
 Sure know about focus_on_failed … I wrote it :slight_smile:

-Matt_Jibson almost 11 years ago
+Matt_Jibson over 11 years ago

 Matt_Jibson